jluxinlan/tron-multi-sig-docs/TRON Multi Sign Docs_EN.md

 #### (2) Construct and Sign the Transaction

-Based on business requirements, the user constructs a transaction object (`Transaction`) using the `owner_address`, and then signs the transaction with the current address.
+Based on business requirements, construct a transaction object (`Transaction`) using the `owner_address`, and then sign the transaction with the current address.

 #### (3) Submit the Transaction